In The News This Week

 The year 2017 was marked by a number of acquisitions (including the surprise takeover of Whole Foods by Amazon).
 This convergence of physics and online will continue in 2018 in the form of acquisitions or partnerships in the image of the strategic alliance between Alibaba and Auchan in China.

 The classic retailers make technological acquisitions but it is not only that when Walmart buys a Bonobo is not for a technology but to immerse oneself in its culture.
 This type of operation will continue in Europe because many groups are in uncomfortable situations.
 Will all these acquisitions be virtuous?

 After Spain, Germany or Britain, France welcomes a “place of pleasure” with sex dolls.
 Named XDolls, the Parisian establishment offers its customers, for 89 € / 100 $ per hour, to spend a moment “very pleasant” with a silicone creature with exaggerated curves.
-“It could be compared to sex toys for men,” says Joaquim Lousquy, importer of the concept in France.
+“You could compare it to sex toys for men,” says Joaquim Lousquy, importer of the concept in France.

 Note: The below video contains sexual themes!

 But women are also welcome in the clientele, as well as adventurous couples, he says.
 In a second step, the brand will set up a sales platform.
 The open space in the 14th arrondissement of Paris, whose exact address is communicated to customers only, will then allow interested to “test before buying” …